anoopsarkar/nlp-class/hw4.md

-Developing an aligner using the simple alignment algorithms (described in the above pseudo-code) is good enough to get an alignment error rate (AER) that is close to the performance of the baseline system on the leaderboard.
+Developing an aligner using the simple alignment algorithms (described in the above pseudo-code) is good enough to get an alignment error rate (AER) that is close to the performance of the baseline.
 But getting closer to the best known accuracy on this task[^1] is a more interesting challenge.
-To get full credit you **must** experiment with at least one extension of the baseline and document your work.
 Here are some ideas:

 [^1]: The best known alignment error rate on this task using the data provided to you for French-English is around 19 and for German-English the best error rate is approximately 12.5 according to this [comparison of different alignment models](http://aclweb.org/anthology/P/P04/P04-1023.pdf).